 American Food Stories

-We’ve talked a little about the absence and fragility of historical archives about what people actually ate.
+We’ve talked about the absence and fragility of historical archives about what people actually ate at various points in history.
 It can be hard to know!
-So let’s make life easier for future food historians.
+We’ve also read about community archives and community cookbooks, and how they preserve traditions, culture, and heritage that makes the diversity of American food so unique.
+So let’s make life easier for future food historians!

 Why we’re doing this